 Applications will include the following elements (letters should be uploaded to the online submission form):

 Project title (10 words or less)

 Project proposal (no more than 1500 words, double-spaced)

 Abstract (250 words)

-Rationale for the project, addressing both the compelling policy or practice rationale and why current literature is inadequate (500 words)
+Rationale for the project, addressing a) what is “community-based” about the project, b) its compelling policy or practice rationale, and c) how it will contribute to your field (500 words)